-Even where organisations provide disability access, information about it is uneven and inadequate.
-Different information is to be found on different parts of RBKC's website.
-In addition, there is no indication that many of the Borough's publications and guides to council structure are available, on request, in alternative formats.
+Even where organisations provide disability access, the information is often uneven and inadequate

 Private sector organisations overwhelmingly rely on disabled people arriving on their door step to find out whether and to what degree they are accessible.
 Even when they are accessible, poor signage frequently means a dispiriting search to locate the accessible entrance.
 Yet access information is valued - only 20% of ADKC's survey respondents had seen any kind of access guide, but most that had, found it useful.